zaccolley/pouchdb/docs/api.md

 db.query(fun, [options], [callback])
 {% endhighlight %}

 Retrieve a view, which allows you to perform more complex queries on PouchDB.
-The [CouchDB documentation for map reduce](http://docs.couchdb.org/en/latest/couchapp/views/intro.html) applies to PouchDB.
+The [CouchDB documentation for map/reduce](http://docs.couchdb.org/en/latest/couchapp/views/intro.html) applies to PouchDB.

+This method will be very slow, and should probably not be used in production, unless you save it first using <a href='#create_index'>`putIndex()`</a>).

 ### Options

 All options default to `false` unless otherwise specified.

-* `fun`: Name of an existing view, the map function itself, or a full CouchDB-style mapreduce object: `{map : ..., reduce: ...}`.
+* `fun`: Name of an existing view, the map function itself, or a full CouchDB-style map/reduce object: `{map : ..., reduce: ...}`.
 * `options.reduce`: Reduce function, or the string name of a built-in function: `'_sum'`, `'_count'`, or `'_stats'`.
 Defaults to `false` (no reduce).
     * Tip: if you're not using a built-in, [you're probably doing it wrong](http://youtu.be/BKQ9kXKoHS8?t=865s).
+* `options.group`: True if you want the reduce function to group results by keys, rather than returning a single result.
+Defaults to `false`.
 * `options.include_docs`: Include the document in each row in the `doc` field.
     - `options.conflicts`: Include conflicts in the `_conflicts` field of a doc.
   - `options.attachments`: Include attachment data.
-* `options.startkey` & `options.endkey`: Get documents with keys in a certain range (inclusive/inclusive).
+* `options.startkey` & `options.endkey`: Get results with keys in a certain range (inclusive/inclusive).
 * `options.descending`: Reverse the order of the output documents.
 * `options.key`: Only return rows matching this string key.
 * `options.keys`: Array of string keys to fetch in a single shot.